flokleiser/IADMethods_Blog/docs/Lesson-4.md

 >- Narratives (films or stories) can be used to reduce public anxiety of new technologies, stimulate desire in audiences, or also to warn of possible future events in the hopes of stimulating public action to prevent them from happening.
 >

->[!abstract]- abstract "Kien M. 2023.
+>[!abstract]- "Kien M. 2023.
 "Historically Informed HCI: Reflecting on Contemporary Technology through Anachronistic Fiction".
 In ACM Transactions on Computer-Human Interactions.
 29, 6."
 >
 >[kien.pdf](texts/week4/week4_kien.pdf)
 >